Luthaf/rascaline/docs/src/index.rst

 -----------------------

-The developer guide introduces the aspects of how contributing to the code base or the documentation of rascaline.
+The developer guide introduces the aspects of how contributing to the code base or the documentation of featomic.

 .. toctree::